Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Finite Sample Analysis Without Stabilizers under - and -realizability

-First we consider the case where we assume that $\Wbbb$ and $\Qbbb$ each contain the true $w$- and $q$-functions, respectively, which we call $w$- and $q$-realizability.
-The below is adapted from \citet[Theorem 9]{UeharaMasatoshi2019MWaQ}, but also extended to $\hat J^{\MIL}_{wq}$ (and phrased using empirical complexities).
-More crucially, going beyond \citet{UeharaMasatoshi2019MWaQ}, we will proceed to analyze the error terms to also obtain a rate.
+First, we consider the case where we assume that $\Wbbb$ and $\Qbbb$ each contain the true $w$- and $q$-functions, respectively, which we call $w$- and $q$-realizability.
+Here, we do \emph{not} assume any \comp assumptions.
+The below extends \citep[Theorem 9]{UeharaMasatoshi2019MWaQ} to $\hat J^{\MIL}_{wq}$ and empirical complexities.
+More crucially, going beyond \citep{UeharaMasatoshi2019MWaQ}, we will proceed to analyze the error terms to also obtain a rate.

 \begin{theorem}[Finite sample error bound of MIL] Define